Youpay Digital

 My reflection

-The process was challenging, specially for being the only designer in the company, which made me bring the other areas closer in my design process, after all my team are every people in the company.
+The process was challenging, especially for being the only designer in the company, which made me bring the other areas closer in my design process — after all, my team is every person in the company.
 This experience was a lesson that I carry with me for the future.

 I had to leave my comfort zone by not doing the usability tests.
 It was necessary to create an after-launch monitoring strategy, which was totally new for me.
 It was a risk, but a conscious one, necessary for our scenario.
 I had to thank my manager for helping me in this process.
 Thanks, Marcus!